Photo of a ghost tour on the streets of Chicago run by Chicago Hauntings

 Advertising

 Hop aboard for a three-hour bus ride on Chicago’s oldest and most acclaimed ghost tour.
-Paranormal researcher and Chicago Hauntings founder Ursula Bielski and her team of expert guides uncover the Windy City’s dark and bloody past while whisking you around town on a luxury coach.
-You’ll visit the tragic sites of the St. Valentine’s Day massacre, the original City Cemetery, and the infamous Hull House, which is said to have inspired Rosemary’s Baby.
+Paranormal researcher and Chicago Hauntings founder Ursula Bielski and her expert guides uncover the Windy City’s dark and bloody past while whisking you around town on a luxury coach.
+You’ll visit the tragic sites of the St. Valentine’s Day massacre, the original City Cemetery and the infamous Hull House, which is said to have inspired Rosemary’s Baby.
 Along the way, you may even encounter Chicago’s most famous ghost, “Resurrection Mary.”
-When it’s time to stretch your legs, you can opt for a stroll in “Death Alley” – though we won’t judge you for staying on the bus.
+When it’s time to stretch your legs, you can opt for a stroll in “Death Alley”—though we won’t judge you for staying on the bus.

-“Some stories were never supposed to be told,” says Mike Brown, creator of this acclaimed ghost tour and host of the Pleasing Terrors podcast.
-On this 90-minute walk, Brown does indeed tell the stories of the Holy City’s greatest hauntings at sites such as the Charleston Library Society (known for its “blood book'') and Poogan’s Porch, a restaurant where ghost sightings are often on the menu.
+“Some stories were never supposed to be told,” says Mike Brown, creator of this acclaimed ghost tour and the Pleasing Terrors podcast host.
+On this 90-minute walk, Brown tells the stories of the Holy City’s greatest hauntings at sites such as the Charleston Library Society (known for its “blood book'') and Poogan’s Porch, a restaurant where ghost sightings are often on the menu.
 You’ll also hear the tale of Lavinia Fisher, the country’s first alleged female serial killer, who was executed in 1820 (in her wedding dress, ouch) and continues to haunt the residents of Charleston.

 Recommended